-Manoella “Manu” Buffara, Manu restaurant, Curitiba in Brazil
+Manoella “Manu” Buffara, Manu Restaurant, Curitiba in Brazil

-The fight for a better world
+Fight for a better world